Have you had multiple miscarriages or failed IVF treatments?

 - or womb abnormalities.

-We provide a comprehensive range of investigations that check the blood and semen for a range of factors.
-Those factors can be
+We provide a comprehensive range of male and female fertility tests at our London fertility clinic that check the blood and semen for a range of factors.
+Those factors can be:

 - immune conditions